alihaydarsucu/justice-jumper/README.md

 # ⚖ Justice Jumper

-🧠 _This game was developed entirely by AI as an experiment to explore AI-generated game development.
-It is not an official project but rather an activity to test AI capabilities._

 **Justice Jumper** is a Flappy Bird-inspired arcade game reimagined with a legal theme.
-Players take on the role of a young **law student** who must jump over obstacles (law books and legal documents) to win cases and progress in their legal career. 📜✨
+Players take on the role of a young **law student** who must jump over obstacles (law books) to win cases and progress in their legal career. 📜✨

 You can play it via this link: [⚖ Justice Jumper](https://alihaydarsucu.github.io/pixel-jumper/)